 1.The regular term of office of Director Seats 1 through 15 shall begin as follows:

-a.The regular terms of Seats 1 through 3 shall begin at the conclusion of ICANN's annual meeting in 2003 and each ICANN annual meeting every third year after 2003;
+a.The regular terms of Seats 1 through 3 shall begin at the conclusion of each ICANN annual meeting every third year after 2003;

-b.The regular terms of Seats 4 through 6 shall begin at the conclusion of ICANN's annual meeting in 2004 and each ICANN annual meeting every third year after 2004;
+b.The regular terms of Seats 4 through 6 shall begin at the conclusion of each ICANN annual meeting every third year after 2004;

-c.The regular terms of Seats 7 and 8 shall begin at the conclusion of ICANN's annual meeting in 2005 and each ICANN annual meeting every third year after 2005;
+c.The regular terms of Seats 7 and 8 shall begin at the conclusion of each ICANN annual meeting every third year after 2005;

-d.The terms of Seats 9 and 12 shall continue until the conclusion of ICANN's ICANN's annual meeting in 2015.
-The next terms of Seats 9 and 12 shall begin at the conclusion of ICANN's annual meeting in 2015 and each ICANN annual meeting every third year after 2015;
+d.The terms of Seats 9 and 12 shall begin at the conclusion of each ICANN annual meeting every third year after 2015;

-e.The terms of Seats 10 and 13 shall continue until the conclusion of ICANN's annual meeting in 2013.
-The next terms of Seats 10 and 13 shall begin at the conclusion of ICANN's annual meeting in 2013 and each ICANN annual meeting every third year after 2013; and
+e.The terms of Seats 10 and 13 shall begin at the conclusion of each ICANN annual meeting every third year after 2013; and

-f.The terms of Seats 11, 14 and 15 shall continue until the conclusion of ICANN's annual meeting in 2014.
-The next terms of Seats 11, 14 and 15 shall begin at the conclusion of ICANN's annual meeting in 2014 and each ICANN annual meeting every third year after 2014.
+f.The terms of Seats 11, 14 and 15 shall begin at the conclusion of each ICANN annual meeting every third year after 2014.

-selected to fill a vacancy, shall hold office for a term that lasts until the next term for that Seat commences and until a successor has been selected and qualified or until that Director resigns or is removed in accordance with these Bylaws.
+Each Director holding any of Seats 1 through 15, including a Director nominated and designated to fill a vacancy, shall hold office for a term that lasts until the next term for that Seat commences and until a successor has been designated and qualified or until that Director resigns or is removed in accordance with these Bylaws.
+For the avoidance of doubt, the new governance provisions effective as of the amendment and restatement of these Bylaws on [October 1, 2016] shall not have the effect of shortening or terminating the terms of any Directors serving at the time of the amendment and restatement.

-3.At least two months before the commencement of each annual meeting, the Nominating Committee shall give the Secretary of ICANN written notice of its selection of Directors for seats with terms beginning at the conclusion of the annual meeting.
+3.At least two months before the commencement of each annual meeting, the Nominating Committee shall give the EC Chairs Council (with a copy to the Decisional Participants and Secretary) written notice of its nomination of Directors for seats with terms beginning at the conclusion of the annual meeting, and the EC Chairs Council shall promptly provide the Secretary (with a copy to the Decisional Participants) with written notice of the designation of those Directors.
+All such notices shall be posted promptly to the Website.

-At least six months before the date specified for the commencement of the term as specified in paragraphs 1.d-f above, any Supporting Organization or the At-Large community entitled to select a Director for a Seat with a term beginning that year shall give the Secretary of ICANN written notice of its selection.
+4.At least six months before the date specified for the commencement of the term as specified in Section 7.8(a)(iv) through Section 7.8(a)(vi) above, any Supporting Organization or the At-Large Community entitled to nominate a Director for a Seat with a term beginning that year shall give the EC Chairs Council (with a copy to the Secretary and the Decisional Participants) written notice of its nomination of Directors for seats with terms beginning at the conclusion of the annual meeting, and the EC Chairs Council shall promptly provide the Secretary (with a copy to the Decisional Participants) with written notice of the designation of those Directors.
+All such notices shall be posted promptly to the Website.

-5.Subject to the provisions of the Transition Article of these Bylaws, no Director may serve more than three consecutive terms.
-For these purposes, a person selected to fill a vacancy in a term shall not be deemed to have served that term.
-(Note: In the period prior to the beginning of the first regular term of Seat 15 in 2010, Seat 15 was deemed vacant for the purposes of calculation of terms of service.)
+5.No Director may serve more than three consecutive terms.
+For these purposes, a person designated to fill a vacancy in a term shall not be deemed to have served that term.

 6.The term as Director of the person holding the office of President shall be for as long as, and only for as long as, such person holds the office of President.